jodawill/same/README.md

 To undo, press 'u' or type ':u'.
 To redo, press 'r' or type ':r'.
 You can see how many undos and redos you have available on the right side of the screen.

+Command multipliers are supported.
+For example, to move 5 rows down, type '5j', or to delete 3 chains, type '3x'.

 To quit, type ':q'.
 To save before quitting, type ':x'.

 To save the game, type ':w'.
 Games are stored in '~/.same/NAME.sav'.